 It is a hard training session that, in addition to the positive effect on the lactic acid threshold, will also provide a mental toughness that makes it easier to cope with hard training sessions or competitions, since tempo run learns the body to run faster before it gets tired.
 A good solution to complete these pace runs is to use a heart rate monitor to control the intensity.

-A tempo run is also used as test races to prepare for competitive races in the future to test whether you can manage to keep a pace to e.g. a half-marathon.
+A tempo run is also used as test race to prepare for competitive races in the future to test whether you can manage to keep a pace to e.g. a half-marathon.
 If you train for a marathon, you can also get some good lactic acid training sessions by participating in 5- and 10-kilometer races.
-However, you should remember not to run too fast as it will require longer recovery time and thus limit the training effort several days after.
+However, you should remember not to run too fast as it will require a longer recovery time and thus limit the training effort several days after.

 10-20-30 Interval Training

 10-20-30 is the name of a completely new training concept for ordinary exercise runners developed by researchers from the University of Copenhagen.
 The form of training makes running more fun, halves your training time and lifts your shape to new heights.

 10-20-30 training is a form of training where running speed often changes.
 It is performed in the order 30-20-10.
 The runner runs at low speed for 30 seconds, followed by a 20-second run at a moderate pace and then a 10-second fast run/sprint.
 This takes one minute and is repeated 5 times.
 The runner then takes a 2-minute break.
 Such 5-minute periods are performed 1-4 times during a training session.

 In other words, it’s Intensive interval training where you run

 20 seconds moderate tempo

 So, you run 10-20-30 races the other way around: Like 30-20-10.

 Anyone can join.
 The good thing about this form of training is that everyone can participate because it is a relative load.
 The whole essence of this kind of training is intensity.
 It is the intensity and the pressure you put on your body that makes the difference.